Spyderisk/Access-Tool/README.md

-# Kraken, wrestling Microsoft Access into open source
+# Kraken, a tool to convert Microsoft Access databases to and from text files

+There is currently no open source equivalent to Access.
+Kraken is an essential first step to replacing Access, making it possible to see your entire Access application in text files, rather than just in the Access GUI.

-This Python script extracts all objects from a [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) program in a plain text format.
-It also allows these same plain text formats to be re-loaded into Microsoft Access to give the original program.
-This is impressive, because Microsoft Access is obsolete and generally prevents anything that would help users migrate away.
+Kraken is a Python script extracts all objects from a [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) program to a plain text format.
+Kraken can then re-load these same plain text files into Microsoft Access, which is then identical to the original program.
+Microsoft Access was designed to stop this from being possible, so Kraken is a significant improvement in protecting your valuable application.

+The purpose for this tool is to keep the plain text files in a version control system such as Git, without any dependence on Microsoft code except for Access itself, and therefore Windows.

-Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) that we wanted to open source.
+Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) that we wanted to make open source.
+The first step to making something open source is to see all the source code, and that is what Kraken makes possible.
-We believe this should work for many Access applications, and we invite other people to try it out and [raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem or just want to say that it is working great for you.
+If you have Access Databases/programs you wish to store in Git, then we invite other people to try Kraken and [raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem or just want to say that it is working great for you.

-Kraken is an essential first step to replacing Access with an open source solution.
+One day, we would like to take the text file description of an Access application and run it using only open source tools on Linux.
+But we are not there yet.

 ## TL;DR overview of Kraken

 Kraken makes Microsoft Access code repeatable, using plain ASCII (really UTF-8) text files.
-This means that someone can find your code online and then:
+This means that someone can find your code online (say on GitHub, SourceHut or CodeBerg) and then:
-* clone your Git repository containing text files onto their Windows computer
+* clone the Git repository containing your code in text files, onto their Windows computer
-* run Kraken, which imports these text files into their copy of Microsoft Access to re-create your application.
+* run Kraken on their Windows computer, which imports these text files into their copy of Microsoft Access to re-create your application.
-They will see the same program, database and user interface you developed.
+They will see the same program, database and user interface you developed, but they only had access to the code on GitHub.
+They have *repeated* your program independently.

+Kraken will not:
+* replace your Access app with open source.
+You still need Windows and Access.
+* create or know anything about a .accdb file
+* work without Python
+* run on Linux/Unix

 ## Other solutions

 Other people have worked on this problem, with different requirements:
-* Santiago Bragagnolo [wrote a paper with source code](https://link.springer.com/chapter/10.1007/978-3-030-64694-3_10) demonstrating one of the main techniques used in this tool.
-The code is written in Smalltalk, and is [available on GitHub](https://github.com/impetuosa/jindao).
-Santiago is solving a different problem but the techniques overlap.
+* Santiago Bragagnolo [wrote a paper with source code](https://link.springer.com/chapter/10.1007/978-3-030-64694-3_10) demonstrating one of the main techniques used in Kraken.
+Santiago's [Smalltalk](https://pharo.org/) code is [available on GitHub](https://github.com/impetuosa/jindao).
+Santiago is solving a different problem but our techniques overlap.
-* Adam Waller maintains [a code module for Microsoft Access](https://github.com/joyfullservice/msaccess-vcs-addin) that will export and import from multiple source control systems.
-This solution is for people who want to stay within the Access/Windows world, but merely want to add revision control and collaboration to Access.
-In contrast, Kraken works without running any Access code, because our goal is to become Access-free.
+* Adam Waller maintains [a code module for Microsoft Access](https://github.com/joyfullservice/msaccess-vcs-addin) that will export and import from multiple source control systems including Git.
+Adam's solution is for people who want to stay within the Access/Windows world, but merely want to add revision control and collaboration to Access.
+In contrast, Kraken works in Python outside Access, and Access knows nothing about it.

 ## More detailed overview

 Microsoft Access is an obsolete visual application builder tool, still used fairly widely because many organisations rely on legacy Access applications.
-First released more than 30 years ago, Access was not designed for a modern multiuser world with software source code maintained in Git, and networked SQL databases, or even the internet.
+First released more than 30 years ago, Access was not designed for a modern multiuser world where software source code is maintained in Git, and databases are networked.
 Legacy Access applications are increasingly difficult to maintain.

-Ideally Access applications would be translated to some other open source system that does not rely on Access, or Micosoft Windows, or any Microsoft products at all.
-This is a problem that many other people have tried to fix, so we broke it down.
+Ideally, Access applications would be translated to some other open source system that does not rely on Access, or Micosoft Windows, or any Microsoft products at all.
+This is a problem that many other people have tried to fix, so we broke it down into smaller pieces.

 Instead of a single-user untrackable GUI point-and-click development environment, Kraken turns Access applications into [diffable](https://en.wiktionary.org/wiki/diffable)